kush212121/kush212121/README.md

 👨‍💻 All of my projects are available at [https://github.com/kush212121](https://github.com/kush212121)

-💬 Ask me about Java Python CNN NLP Tensorflow Salesforce Flask Rest-API
+💬 Ask me about Java, Python, CNN, NLP, Tensorflow, Salesforce, Flask and Rest-API

 📫 How to reach me
       <h4> ->  **kushagra.25bajpai@gmail.com**